Heat Pump Installation & Buying Guide

 Again, heat pump installation remains a complicated undertaking with many complex steps.
 Therefore, experts recommend that only qualified HVAC professionals work on heat pump projects.
 However, homeowners should have an idea of the steps involved in the process of installing a heat pump.

-A qualified HVAC professional should inspect your heat pump unit once a year to ensure it’s working at its peak.
-Most heat pumps are low-maintenance and do not require much in the way of upkeep, aside from ensuring the coils, fans, and filters are kept clean -- which is generally something homeowners can check themselves.
+Proactive and routine HVAC maintenance completed by a qualified HVAC professional should be part of your annual home care and management.
+If you've installed a heat pump, then an annual check up is still a best practice.
+Fortunately, most heat pumps are low-maintenance and do not require much in the way of upkeep, aside from ensuring the coils, fans, and filters are kept clean -- which is generally something homeowners can check themselves.
 However, due to the complexity of the various heat pump systems, leave repairs and major maintenance to qualified professionals.